 For many, photography is a technique to capture reality.
 To me, it’s a technology to create illusions rooted in reality.
 I don’t try to shoot what I see, I want to shoot what I like to show.

-I almost exclusively shoot in public spaces, in an environment designed by people, and it’s fair to describe my work as street photography, though some purists may disagree.
-My work is not really about people and when they appear in my images, they are often reduced to props.
-Street Photography Magazine quite accurately described my photos as glimpses.
-Abstraction plays an important role in my work.
+I almost exclusively photograph in public spaces, in an environment designed by people.
+It’s fair to describe most of my work as street photography, though purists may disagree since I’m not really interested in documenting human activities.
+My work is not about people, although they frequently appear in my images, nor is it about social issues.

 Besides, it’s plain fun to shoot.
 In fact, that’s what keeps me going out on the street, in the first place.